 The Best Apps for Micro-Investing

-This mobile, online only brokerage works like an online-only bank—but for your stocks instead of your cash.
-By avoiding physical branches and expensive infrastructure, they can offer digital stock trades for free.
-A paid version, Robinhood Gold, is available for $10 per month with additional features that get s you access to extended trading hours and additional buying power.
+This mobile, online-only brokerage works like an online-only bank, but for your stocks instead of your cash.
+By avoiding physical branches and expensive infrastructure, Robinhood can offer digital stock trades for free.
+A paid version, Robinhood Gold, is available for $10 per month with additional features that gets you access to extended trading hours and additional buying power.
 If you are a legal United States resident with a social security number and a smartphone, you have everything you need to buy and sell stocks—with no fees and no minimum balances to worry about.

 The basic account has no minimum balance and no trade fees.
 Betterment charges a 0.25 percent annual fee on your account balance, exactly the same as Acorns charges on accounts over $5,000.
 You can contribute via scheduled recurring deposits or one-time manual investments through the Betterment website.

 Don’t Forget Your 401(k)

 If you work for a company that offers a 401(k) plan, your investment dollars are automatically deducted from your paycheck.
 You don’t have to invest anything from savings to take advantage of this employee benefit.
 In fact, you're not allowed to invest in a 401(k) from savings.
 That's because, with a 401(k), you'll have a payroll deduction that automatically deposits the specified amount of dollars directly into your 401(k).